zabokaa/FeminismQuiz/README.md

   ![colorpalatte](./assets/img/ColorPalate.png)

-For indicating the correct and incorrect answer of each questions I use green and red because the colours are self-explanatory in this context.
+For indicating the correct and incorrect answer of each questions I use green and red because the colors are self-explanatory in this context.
 I chose a pastel colour in each case because it is easier to integrate into the colour palette of the page.

 ## Testing